gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 I mean, that was a simple job, I worked at the local hospital.
 And they were like, ah, he'll go back to school in a year.
 And then I got a job at the Digital City, which is like an ISP, sort of an ISP.
-And then I landed a job at Access for All.
+And then I landed a job at XS4ALL.
 And then I moved to Google.
 And they were like, okay, he's not going back to school.
 (Guido laughs.)
 Yeah, working in big tech, I made more than my parents combined, even though my father was already a professor at the time.